mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 If you have grid elements that are taking up multiple columns and/or rows, you can come across situations where "holes" in the grid appear.

 You can fix this by using `grid-auto-flow: dense;`.
-Note this will show the elements out of the original source order.
+Note cause the elements to appear out of the original source order.

 ```css
 .grid {